coli-saar/coli-saar.github.io/autoplanbench.md

 ## LLM Planning Results

 **Metrics**<br>
-* Accuracy (Acc): A plan is considered as correct if the goal state is reached with the last predicted step.
-The Acc<sup>0</sup> metric measures the number of plans that would be correct under the stricter constraint that the generated plan is correct and directly executable, i.e. no non-executable actions are predicted in the interactive approaches.
-* Optimal Plan Length Factor (LF): Average length factor of the correct predicted plans compared to the optimal plans (only counting executable actions).
+* Coverage: The absolute number of correctly solved instances
+    * Plan generation: an instance is considered to be solved correctly in case the goal is satisfied after executing all predicted actions from the generated plan
+    * Policy: an instance is considered to be solved correctly in case the goal is satisfied within the specified number of steps; the simulator itself takes care of stopping the generation of further actions in that case

 <img src="static/images/autoplanbench/table_results_new.png" width="80%" />